 As a BDC and a regulated investment company ("RIC") for tax purposes, the Company is dependent on its ability to raise capital through the issuance of common stock.
-RICs generally must distribute substantially all of their earnings to stockholders as dividends in order to achieve pass-through tax treatment, which prevents the Company from using those earnings to support new investments.
+RICs generally must distribute substantially all of their earnings to stockholders as dividends in order to achieve pass-through tax treatment, which prevents the

+Company from using those earnings to support new investments.
 Further, BDCs must maintain a debt to equity ratio of less than 1:1, which requires the Company to finance its investments with at least as much equity as debt in the aggregate.
 The Company maintains sources of liquidity through a portfolio of liquid assets and other means, but generally attempts to remain close to fully invested and does not hold substantial cash for the purpose of making new investments.
 Therefore, to continue to build the Company's investment portfolio, and thereby support maintenance and growth of the Company's dividends, the Company endeavors to maintain consistent access to capital through the public and private equity markets enabling it to take advantage of investment opportunities as they arise.

 The following table sets forth the range of high and low closing prices of our common stock as reported on the New York Stock Exchange since our initial public offering and the closing sales price as a percentage of net asset value.
-On , 2009, the last reported closing sale price of our common stock was \$ per share.
+On June 4, 2009, the last reported closing sale price of our common stock was \$9.45 per share.

-NT AN 7/4 \ Range Premium/ Discount of High Sales Premium/ Discount of Low Sales NAV(1) High Low Price to NAV Price to NAV 2008 Fiscal Year Third quarter (from June 12, 2008) \$13.20 \$12.45 \$10.26 94% 78% Fourth quarter \$13.02 \$11.20 \$ 8.12 86% 62% 2009 Fiscal Year First Quarter \$11.86 \$ 9.69 \$ 5.59 82% 47% Second Quarter \$11.94 \$ 8.45 \$ 5.99 71% 50%
+Premium/ Discount Premium/ Discount NAV(1) Price High Range Low of High Sales Price to NAV of Low Sales Price to NAV 2008 Fiscal Year Third quarter (from June 12, 2008) \$13.20 \$12.45 \$10.26 94% 78% Fourth quarter \$13.02 \$11.20 \$ 8.12 86% 62% 2009 Fiscal Year First Quarter \$11.86 \$ 9.69 \$ 5.59 82% 47% Second Quarter \$11.94 \$ 8.45 \$ 5.99 71% 50% Third Quarter (through June 4, 2009) N/A \$ 9.70 \$ 7.24 N/A N/A

-(1) Net asset value per share is generally determined as of the last day in the relevant quarter and therefore may not reflect the net asset value per share on the date of the high and low sales prices.
+(1) Net asset value per share is generally only determined as of the last day in the relevant quarter and therefore does not necessarily reflect the net asset value per share on the date of the high and low sales prices.
 The net asset value shown is based on outstanding shares at the end of the applicable period.